uniwebcms/component-library-template/README.md

 You can find the URL of your available libraries by visiting the GitHub pages of your repository.

+**Note:** It may take a few minutes for Uniweb to detect the changes in your GitHub Pages and move the files to the CDN.
+Be patient and check back later if your updates are not immediately visible on your website.

+## 🔗 Connecting the module to a website

 Uniweb will take the files from GitHub Pages and move them to a CDN.
 To make this happen, create a **Web Styler** in your Uniweb so the system knows about your component library.
 Simply create a new **Web Styler** and set the URL of your library to `https://USER-NAME.github.io/REPO-NAME/LIBRARY-NAME/`.

 The last step is to connect the **Web Styler** that you create and use it in a website.
 To do that, open a website and click the Edit to open the **Webpages** editor.
 Then click the action menu `(…)▾` and select "Main settings...".
 Select your **Web Styler** under the "Web Styler" input field.

-**Note:** It may take a few minutes for Uniweb to detect the changes in your GitHub Pages and move the files to the CDN.
-Be patient and check back later if your updates are not immediately visible on your website.

 ## 🎯 Next steps